theankitgaurav/new-tab-lite/README.md

 Contributions are more than welcome.
 To contribute, fork the project, do your changes in a feature branch, the do a pull request.

 # Credits
-The New Tab Lite icon is cc-licesed icon new by Allen from the Noun Project
+The New Tab Lite icon is cc-licensed icon tab add by amy morgan from the Noun Project

 The launcher icons has been taken from Firefox browser with no intension of damaging any copyright.